boosterfast/arc/arc-docs/src/introduction.md

 To address the issue of optimisation, we are using the [MLIR](https://mlir.llvm.org/) compiler framework to implement Arc-MLIR - an intermediate language - which Arc-Lang programs translate into for optimisations.
 MLIR defines a universal intermediate language which can be extended with custom dialects.
 A dialect includes a set of operations, types, type rules, analyses, rewrite rules (to the same dialect), and lowerings (to other dialects).
 All dialects adhere to the same meta-syntax and meta-semantics which allows them to be interweaved in the same program code.
 The MLIR framework handles parsing, type checking, line information tracking among other things.
 Additionally, MLIR provides tooling for testing, parallel compilation, documentation, CLI usage, etc. The plan is to extend Arc-MLIR with custom domain-specific optimisations for the declarative part of Arc-Lang and to capitalize on MLIR's ability to derive general-purpose optimisations such as constant propagation for Arc-Lang's functional and imperative side.

 To address the shortcoming of libraries, Arc-Lang allows both types and functions to be defined externally (inside Rust) and imported into the language.
-Most of the external functionality is encapsulated inside a runtime library named Arc-Runtime.
-Arc-Runtime builds on the [kompact](https://github.com/kompics/kompact) Component-Actor framework to provide distributed abstractions.
+Most of the external functionality is encapsulated inside a runtime library named Arc-Sys.
+Arc-Sys builds on the [kompact](https://github.com/kompics/kompact) Component-Actor framework to provide distributed abstractions.

 ## Summary